ICTE Teacher Education

 The Australian government has now recognised ICT, its basic skills and concepts as a core part of education by making it a curricula requirement to integrate ICT into teaching and learning.
 To add to this, the increasing rate of technological advancements and developments will continually make it essential and extremely challenging for teachers to keep up-to-date (Reading & Doyle, 2013).

-With ICTs being rolled out to schools across the country - $900 million worth (Queensland Government Department of Education, Training and the Arts, 2015) - and the continued emphasis on integrating ICT into teaching and learning, it is important to understand the role of continual professional ICT development.
+With ICTs being rolled out to schools across the country - $900 million worth (Queensland Government Department of Education, Training and the Arts, 2015) - and the continued emphasis on integrating ICT into teaching and learning, it is important to understand the role of continual ICT professional development for teachers.
 Education authorities have internationally recognised that having the technology without the continuing professional development (CPD) for teachers is simply an inefficient use of the resource.
 It is imperative, therefore, that schools invest in teacher training as new technology emerges, and the pedagogies change (Bennett et al., 2007; Triggs & Sutherland, 2009).